Gozo F.C.

 Gozo Football Club was a Maltese football club based on the island of Gozo.
 Gozo FC was founded in 1987.
 The club was disbanded following the end of the 2010-2011 season.

 Gozo FC was run by the Gozo Football Association.
 It represented the island of Gozo in the Maltese Leagues.
-Its squad was formed of Gozitan players who play their trade in the Gozitan Leagues, mainly in the First Division.
+Its squad was formed of Gozitan players who played their trade in the Gozitan Leagues, mainly in the First Division.
 Their home matches were held at the Gozo Stadium.

 History

 Early history

 Gozo FC spent most of its first years in the Maltese Second Division and Third Division.
+Their first honour was the 1995-96 Maltese Second and Third Division Knock-Out, when Gozo FC ran out 5-2 winners against Għaxaq in a match played at the National Stadium.

 Gozo FC won Section B of the Second Division, the third tier of the Maltese League system, for the 1997-98 season.
 The following season (1998–99), they participated in the First Division and unexpectedly topped the table level with Zurrieq F.C. on 35 points.
 However, having a better goal difference, Zurrieq won the title.
 Gozo FC drew praise nonetheless, having gone from the Maltese Second Division to the Maltese Premier League in just two years.